 Quick Tip: Training to Use A Scratching Post

-For some cats your furniture and expensive drapes are much more exciting to shred and sharpen claws on instead of a scratching post.
-Try rubbing some catnip in the carpeting of the post, that should do the trick in attracting kitty to use it.
+For some cats furniture and expensive drapes are much more exciting to shred and sharpen claws on instead of a scratching post.
+Try rubbing catnip in the carpeting of the post, that should do the trick in attracting kitty to use it.

 Also be sure to spend some time showing her how to use it, gently taking her front paws and dragging them down the surface (carefully) so that she gets the idea.